 Accomplishments, no matter how stellar, will do little to enhance your chances of getting into school or getting a job, unless they are properly showcased in your student resume or entry-level resume.
 If you bury them within your daily duties or general academic information, they may not be seen.
 Remember, admissions directors and hiring managers have many resumes to review.
 If it's hard for them to find important information on your resume, they may pass on your candidacy.

 You should emphasize your academic, work, or volunteer recognitions by creating a specific honors, awards, and accomplishments section of your resume.
 Make sure to provide the following details when including your accomplishments:

 - Date of recognition or award

-- Significance of award (i.e.: What did you have to accomplish?
-Are you the only one who received the award? )
+- Significance of award (i.e., What did you have to accomplish?
+Only one who received the award? )

 - Scope of the award (i.e.: National, regional, or local)

 As you can see, there are a variety of ways to market and display your academic and career accomplishments.